f5devcentral/sslo-o365-update/README.md

 ---

 **Improvements**
-- Update 7.2.1 - to support additional enhancements
+- Update 7.2.2 - to support additional enhancements
+   - Updated to address ip4/ip6 datagroup issue
-  - Updated to class-based Python script
+   - Updated to collapse IPv4 and IPv6 datagroup configuration into a single option (on/off)
-  - Updated to support --config (serialized JSON string input) and --configfile (JSON file) install options
-  - Updated to support --full_uninstall option to delete all configurations (local files, URL categories, datagroups)
+   - Updated to add 'none' option to schedule (no schedule)
-  - Updated to support --printconfig option to show the running configuration (JSON)
+   - Updated to add 'daily' option to schedule
-  - Updated to support using system proxy settings (System : Configuration : Device : Upstream Proxy)
-  - Updated to support /etc/cron.d/0hourly scheduler (replaces iCall periodic) for more granular m/d/Y HH:mm scheduling
+   - Updated to add CA bundle selection for server certificate validation
+   - Updated to address url_included issue (was not adding urls)
-  - Updated to support more comprehensive config input validation
+   - Updated to add last-run information fields in the configuration JSON
+   - Updated to add validation of O365 URL data response (in case of good response with no/bad data)
+   - Updated to add STDOUT messages for successful install, uninstall, force-update, and all errors